jarred-new/jarreds-bytebeat-composer/README.md

 Which resulted me to build this project and with the help of AI, I can build my own parser, lexer, engine, and exporter from scratch without needing help of external libraries.
 Also, my parser, lexer, engine, and exporter is free and open source.

 ## ⚠️ Minimum Requirements:
+For Windows:
-* Windows XP 32 bit and above
+* Windows 7 32/64 bit and above
 * Visual C++ Redistributable 2013 (x86)

+For Android:
+* Android Lollipop (5.1) and above

 ## Known Bugs:
 * Stuttering while playing formula.